cjns/Kartilo/README.md

 [Coding Nepal](https://www.youtube.com/watch?v=WUBhpSRS_fk) for influencing the feel of the quiz app.

 ## Code
-[Fisher-Yates (Knuff) shuffle](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array): Used in ui.js.
+[Fisher-Yates (Knuff) shuffle](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array): Used in ui.js to randomly shuffle the set of questions each time the quiz is started.

 ## Acknowledgements
 - Code Institute Mentor, Graeme Taylor.
 - Newcastle College University Centre Course Facilitator, Callum Jones.
+- Code Institute for their learning resources.